oktadev/okta-blog/_source/_posts/2020-12-18-how-to-use-webauthn-csharp-dotnet.md

 ## Authentication with WebAuthn

-First, I will enable authentication using cookies in the project.
+First, enable authentication using cookies in the project.
 Add the following in `ConfigureServices` method in `Startup` class:

 ```cs
 services.AddAuthentication("Cookie").AddCookie("Cookie");